mohammedaeraf/js-training/notes/00-intro.md

-# 🚀 Intro to JavaScript for React Students
+# 🚀 Intro to JavaScript

 ### 👩‍💻 Who is this for?